-As described in Note 1 of the financial statements, the financial statements are prepared by the Port on the basis of the financial reporting provisions of state law using accounting practices prescribed by the State Auditor's Budgeting, Accounting and Reporting System (BARS) manual, which is a basis of accounting other than accounting principles generally accepted in the United States of America, to meet the requirements of state law and the BARS manual.
+Auditing standards issued by the American Institute of Certified Public Accountants (AICPA) require auditors to formally acknowledge when governments do not prepare their financial statements, intended for general use, in accordance with GAAP.
+As described in Note 1 of the financial statements, the financial statements are prepared by the Port in accordance with state law using accounting practices prescribed by the BARS Manual, which is a basis of accounting other than accounting principles generally accepted in the United States of America.
 The effects on the financial statements of the variances between the regulatory basis of accounting and accounting principles generally accepted in the United States of America, although not reasonably determinable, are presumed to be material and pervasive.